linkedin/Hakawai/README.md

 Mentions Plug-in
 ----------------

+*For more detailed documentation, check out the [Mentions page on the wiki](https://github.com/linkedin/Hakawai/wiki/Mentions).*

 Hakawai/Mentions is a plugin that allows annotations to be created within a ``HKWTextView``.
 Annotations are portions of text which refer to specific entities, treated as a monolithic unit, and can be styled differently from the rest of the text.
 Examples of annotations are the 'mentions' feature supported by many popular social media applications.

 To see Mentions in action, check out the demo app.
 Or download the LinkedIn mobile app from the App Store, log in with your LinkedIn account, and mention a connection or company in a comment!